Edward King (bishop of Lincoln): Complaints of "ritualistic practices"

 In 1888, a complaint by a churchwarden from Cleethorpes, funded by the Church Association, concerning a service conducted at St Peter at Gowts church in Lincoln, was brought against King.
-He stood accused of tolerating six ritualistic practices.
-To avoid King's prosecution in a lay court under the Public Worship Regulation Act 1874, Benson revived his own archiepiscopal court (inactive since 1699).
-In his "Lincoln Judgment", he found against King on two counts and also required him to conduct the manual acts during the prayer of consecration in the service of Holy Communion in such a way that the people could see them.
-Benson specifically allowed the use of lighted candles, and mixing of elements, as well as the eastward position during the service.
+He stood accused of tolerating six ritualistic usages.
+To avoid King's prosecution in a lay court under the Public Worship Regulation Act 1874, Benson, the Archbishop of Canterbury, revived his own archiepiscopal court (inactive since 1699).
+In his "Lincoln Judgment", he found against King on two counts–ruling that the mixed chalice, altar candles, eastward-facing celebration and the Agnus Dei were permissible but that the sign of the cross at both the absolution and blessing were not–and also required him to conduct the manual acts during the prayer of consecration in the service of Holy Communion in such a way that the people could see them.

-The Church Association appealed against the ruling to the Judicial Committee of the Privy Council, but was denied in 1890.
+The Church Association appealed against the ruling to the Judicial Committee of the Privy Council, but were denied in 1890.
 King loyally conformed his practices to the archbishop's judgment.
 Some considered the process a repudiation of the anti-ritualism movement, though it proved physically and emotionally taxing for King, whose physique had never been particularly robust.

 A decade later, after Frederick Temple succeeded Benson (1883–1896) as Archbishop of Canterbury, he and William Maclagan, Archbishop of York, prosecuted two priests for using incense and candles, and notified King of their condemnation, which he abided.
 Later, many of King's liturgical practices became commonplace, including making the sign of the cross during the absolution and blessing, and mixture of elements during the service, for which the criticisms had been upheld as an innovation.

 The Lincoln Judgment had a permanent importance in two respects.
 First, certain disputed questions of ritual were legally decided.
-Secondly, the jurisdiction of the Archbishop of Canterbury alone to try one of his suffragan bishops for alleged ecclesiastical offences was considered and judicially declared to be well founded both by the Judicial Committee of the Privy Council and by the Archbishop himself with the concurrence of his assessors.
+Secondly, the jurisdiction of the Archbishop of Canterbury alone to try one of his suffragan bishops for alleged ecclesiastical offences was considered and judicially declared to be well-founded both by the judicial committee of the Privy Council and by the archbishop himself with the concurrence of his assessors.

-King's pastoral work as Bishop
+King's pastoral work as bishop

 As bishop, King devoted himself to pastoral work in his diocese, particularly among the poor, both farmers and industrial workers, as well as condemned prisoners.
-He supported the Guild of Railway men as well as chaplains in the Boer War and missionaries.
+He supported the Guild of Railway Men as well as chaplains in the Boer War and missionaries.
 In 1909 he visited Oxford in his episcopal capacity for the 400th anniversary of Brasenose College.